 ECE Education Support Fund

 Apply for bursary funding while you complete your post-secondary Early Childhood Educator (ECE) certification.
-Priority for the Fall 2020 semester will go to students who:
+The Winter 2022 semester intake is now open and priority will go to students who:

 - Self-identify as Indigenous (First Nations, Métis or Inuit)